+Policy 22 - We will:
-Policy 33 - Oxfordshire County Council will consider multi-modal travel as a central option for transport planning and will aim to achieve a greater integration of its transport system.
-We will seek to improve physical access and interchange facilities as well continuing to monitor and explore opportunities for MaaS with partners.

-Policy 34 - Oxfordshire County Council will undertake assessments of the facilities for people walking and cycling at stops and stations on our core public transport corridors, so that we can identify opportunities for improvements in more detail.

-Policy 35 - Oxfordshire County Council will work with stakeholders, including the rail and bus industry, to improve access to railway stations on foot, by cycle and bus.
+- a.
+Consider multi-modal travel as a central option for transport planning and planning for new developments to achieve greater integration of the transport system. - b.
+Seek to improve physical access and interchange facilities as well continuing to monitor and explore opportunities for MaaS with partners. - c.
+Undertake assessments of the facilities for people walking and cycling at stops and stations on our core public transport corridors, so that we can identify opportunities for improvements in more detail. - d.
+Work with stakeholders, including the rail and bus industry, to improve access to existing railway stations on foot, by cycle and bus. - e.
+Work with stakeholders to ensure new railway stations are delivered with appropriate walking, cycling and public transport access. - f.
+Work with stakeholders as part of our bus enhanced partnership to improve real-time information and multi-operator ticketing.

-46 https://maas-alliance.eu/homepage/what-is-maas/